Application period is now open. The deadline to apply is September 30, 2023. See details below!

 What are the financial responsibilities of participating in this program?

-American conductors going abroad are responsible for their own travel to and from Israel.
-They will be hosted while in country.
-Similarly, visiting Israeli conductors are responsible for their own travel to the United States.
-ACDA hosts the visiting Israeli guests at the Region conference, and also provides for their lodging, food, and travel to or from the region they are visiting before or after the conference.
+American conductors going abroad are responsible for their own travel to and from Portugal.
+You will be hosted while in country.
+Similarly, visiting conductors are responsible for their own travel to the United States.
+ACDA hosts the visiting guests at the Region conference, and also provides for their lodging, food, and travel after arriving state-side.

-American participants selected for the program are expected to host the visiting Israeli conductor during their region visit (typically 3-5 days).
+American participants selected for the program are expected to host the visiting Portuguese conductor during their visit (typically 3-5 days).
 Hosting means providing housing (homestays or hotel), meals, and local transport as necessary for the planned activities.

 Selection & Application Requirements